It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 3. Google can understand search intent better

 As the name suggests, search intent is the purpose behind a search.
 Is the user browsing for more information?
 Are they looking for a specific product or brand?
 Do they want to make a purchase?
-With every algorithm update, Google intends to become better at interpreting search intent and show users results that align with it.
+With every algorithm update, Google intends to become better at interpreting search intent and showing users results that align with it.

 It’s not unusual after a broad core update for sites to see fluctuations in their rankings.
 Google rolls out the update gradually, making search results more relevant to the intent.
 It means pages that drop in rankings are not being penalized.
 Instead, they are being reassessed together with other content that has been published after the last update.
 It explains Google’s statement that there is nothing to fix because core algorithm updates are less about targeting low-quality content and more about improving the relevance of the search results—a negative ranking doesn’t necessarily signal anything wrong with your pages.